SunStar Strategic’s Q & A with Bob details how he did it.

 How did you go about changing to a 100% SRI practice?

-At the beginning of last year, we were about 20% fee based and the rest was commission driven.
+In 2016, we were about 20% fee-based and the rest was commission driven.
 We’ve flipped that so that now we’re 98/99% fee-based.
 We also went to 100% SRI and we’re going to stay there.
 The last thing is we’ve changed broker-dealers.
 We’re now with Vanderbilt Securities.
 They understand Socially Responsible Investing (SRI) and what we’re doing.

 To convince the clients that this brokerage firm change was important, we needed to turn the clients on enough so that they filled out the paperwork as soon as possible.
 My partner Max Mintz and I had a fireside chat by video with all our clients and told them about the change and how it would provide better service.
 That video worked so well that we got almost 50% of the paperwork back within the first four days.